 This Latin dessert uses simple ingredients and is very easy to make.
 I am one of those people who like sweets, but I get overwhelmed if it is too sweet.
-The sweetness of the candied pumpkin or squash is neutralized when served with a slice of fresh cheese; it that provides a nice contrast to the sweetness of the squash and the syrup.
-You can use a fresh farmer’s cheese or queso fresco or fresh mozzarella.
+It’s very common in Ecuador to make these type of caramelized or candied desserts using fruits/vegetables.
+On their own they are very sweet, but the traditional way to serve them is with a slice of fresh cheese.
+The sweetness of the candied pumpkin or squash is neutralized when served this way.
+It provides a nice contrast to the sweetness of the squash and the spiciness of the syrup.
+You can use fresh farmer’s cheese or queso fresco or fresh mozzarella.

-You can serve the dulce de zapallo as the main dessert or also an introductory dessert or as part of a cheese course.
+You can serve the dulce de zapallo as the main dessert or also as an introductory dessert or as part of a cheese course.
 I also like to use dulce de zapallo or candied squash as a replacement for pumpkin puree in desserts like pumpkin pie or pumpkin tart.
 It also works great for pumpkin flan or as a filling for pumpkin empanadas.
-The spiced pumpkin panela syrup is also delicious drizzled on top of pancakes/waffles, cakes and ice cream.
+The spiced pumpkin panela syrup is also delicious drizzled on top of pancakes/waffles, cakes, and ice cream.

-The type of squash used to make this dessert in Ecuador has a green colored skin –very similar to the acorn squash – but larger, sometimes they have a long shape or sometimes they are very round, similar to a pumpkin; also, the flesh is yellowish orange, closer to a pumpkin or a butternut squash.
-Since the varieties of squash here are different I tried making the dulce de zapallo with different types to see which works best, I tried pumpkin (back in the fall they were in season) as well as butternut squash and acorn squash.
+The type of squash used to make this dessert in Ecuador has a green-colored skin –very similar to a kubota squash – but larger with a shape similar to an imperfectly round pumpkin.
+The flesh is yellowish orange, closer to a pumpkin or a butternut squash.
+Since the varieties of squash here are different I tried making the dulce de zapallo with different types to see which works best.
+I tried pumpkin, butternut squash, and acorn squash.

-Step by step preparation photos for dulce de zapallo or candied squash in spiced syrup
+Dulce de zapallo or candied squash in spiced syrup

 - 1 medium squash or small pumpkin about 2 lbs – organic if possible